rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

      watch free -m

-Don&rsquo;t let the value in the Free column in the +/- buffers/cache line go lower than 1,000.
+Don't let the value in the Free column in the +/- buffers/cache line go lower than 1,000.

 **Disk IO:** Use the following command to view disk IO use as you perform tests: